Travel guide

 Conclusion

 An eSIM is the most convenient way to have internet in Indonesia: it saves you passport registration, airport queues, and expensive roaming, and works just as well in Bali, Java, Lombok, and the islands.
-Calculate your GB based on your trip duration, install it at home, and activate it upon landing.
+Calculate your GB based on your travel days, install it at home, and activate it upon landing.
 Prepare your Indonesia eSIM today and land with data from the very first minute, ready to order your first Grab in Denpasar.

 Marc González Sáez